Beatrix de Courtenay

 Beatrix de Courtenay (died after 1245) was a Titular Countess of Edessa and Countess consort of Henneberg as the wife of Otto von Botenlauben.
-She was the eldest daughter of Agnes of Milly (de) and Joscelin III, Count of Edessa, who sold Chastel Neuf and Toron to the Teutonic order.
+She was the eldest daughter of Agnes of Milly and Joscelin III, Count of Edessa, who sold Chastel Neuf and Toron to the Teutonic order.
 She was named after Joscelin’s mother.

 Beatrix married firstly William of Valence.
 By 1208 Beatrix married Otto whom she bore sons Otto and Henry.